Petabytz/AWS/VPC Peering Within AZ/README.md

 Amazon VPC is the networking layer for Amazon EC2.
 If you're new to Amazon EC2, see What is Amazon EC2? in the Amazon EC2 User Guide for Linux Instances to get a brief overview.

+## VPC and Subnet Basics

+A virtual private cloud (VPC) is a virtual network dedicated to your AWS account.
+It is logically isolated from other virtual networks in the AWS Cloud.
+You can launch your AWS resources, such as Amazon EC2 instances, into your VPC.

+When you create a VPC, you must specify a range of IPv4 addresses for the VPC in the form of a Classless Inter-Domain Routing (CIDR) block; for example, 10.0.0.0/16.
+This is the primary CIDR block for your VPC.
+For more information about CIDR notation, see RFC 4632.

+The following diagram shows a new VPC with an IPv4 CIDR block, and the main route table.

+## VPC and Subnet Sizing for IPv4

+When you create a VPC, you must specify an IPv4 CIDR block for the VPC.
+The allowed block size is between a /16 netmask (65,536 IP addresses) and /28 netmask (16 IP addresses).
+After you've created your VPC, you can associate secondary CIDR blocks with the VPC.
+For more information, see Adding IPv4 CIDR Blocks to a VPC.

+When you create a VPC, we recommend that you specify a CIDR block (of /16 or smaller) from the private IPv4 address ranges as specified in RFC 1918:

+  10.0.0.0 - 10.255.255.255 (10/8 prefix)

+  172.16.0.0 - 172.31.255.255 (172.16/12 prefix)

+  192.168.0.0 - 192.168.255.255 (192.168/16 prefix)

+You can create a VPC with a publicly routable CIDR block that falls outside of the private IPv4 address ranges specified in RFC 1918; however, for the purposes of this documentation, we refer to private IP addresses as the IPv4 addresses that are within the CIDR range of your VPC.

+## Note

+If you're creating a VPC for use with another AWS service, check the service documentation to verify if there are specific requirements for the IP address range or networking components.

+The CIDR block of a subnet can be the same as the CIDR block for the VPC (for a single subnet in the VPC), or a subset of the CIDR block for the VPC (for multiple subnets).
+The allowed block size is between a /28 netmask and /16 netmask.
+If you create more than one subnet in a VPC, the CIDR blocks of the subnets cannot overlap.

+For example, if you create a VPC with CIDR block 10.0.0.0/24, it supports 256 IP addresses.
+You can break this CIDR block into two subnets, each supporting 128 IP addresses.
+One subnet uses CIDR block 10.0.0.0/25 (for addresses 10.0.0.0 - 10.0.0.127) and the other uses CIDR block 10.0.0.128/25 (for addresses 10.0.0.128 - 10.0.0.255).

+There are many tools available to help you calculate subnet CIDR blocks; for example, see http://www.subnet-calculator.com/cidr.php.
+Also, your network engineering group can help you determine the CIDR blocks to specify for your subnets.

+The first four IP addresses and the last IP address in each subnet CIDR block are not available for you to use, and cannot be assigned to an instance.
+For example, in a subnet with CIDR block 10.0.0.0/24, the following five IP addresses are reserved:

+  10.0.0.0: Network address.

+  10.0.0.1: Reserved by AWS for the VPC router.

+  10.0.0.2: Reserved by AWS.
+The IP address of the DNS server is always the base of the VPC network range plus two; however, we also reserve the base of each subnet range plus two.
+For VPCs with multiple CIDR blocks, the IP address of the DNS server is located in the primary CIDR.
+For more information, see Amazon DNS Server.

+  10.0.0.3: Reserved by AWS for future use.

+  10.0.0.255: Network broadcast address.
+We do not support broadcast in a VPC, therefore we reserve this address.

+## Adding IPv4 CIDR Blocks to a VPC

+You can associate secondary IPv4 CIDR blocks with your VPC.
+When you associate a CIDR block with your VPC, a route is automatically added to your VPC route tables to enable routing within the VPC (the destination is the CIDR block and the target is local).

+In the following example, the VPC on the left has a single CIDR block (10.0.0.0/16) and two subnets.
+The VPC on the right represents the architecture of the same VPC after you've added a second CIDR block (10.2.0.0/16) and created a new subnet from the range of the second CIDR.

 ## Getting Started with IPv4 for Amazon VPC

 In this exercise, you'll create a VPC with IPv4 CIDR block, a subnet with an IPv4 CIDR block, and launch a public-facing instance into your subnet.
 Your instance will be able to communicate with the Internet, and you'll be able to access your instance from your local computer using SSH (if it's a Linux instance) or Remote Desktop (if it's a Windows instance).